thumbnail_Logo_4_vectorized

 Once you confirm that you are eligible to buy real estate in Serbia, for the process of real estate purchase, it is necessary to carry out all the necessary checks for that real estate with the competent state authorities (to check if there is an encumbrance, who the owner is, etc.).

-It is important to mention that the tax for the transfer of ownership amounts to 2,5% of the purchase price stated in the Sales & Purchase Agreement, which is a one-time tax.
+It is important to mention that the tax for transferring ownership rights amounts to 2,5% of the purchase price stated in the sale & purchase agreement, which is a one-time tax.
 In addition to that, you, as the real estate owner, are obliged to pay the property tax.
 This tax needs to be paid annually, in several installments.
 The exact amount of this tax may change from year to year, depending on the type of real estate, its age, location, etc.

-It is useful to know that, when applying for a temporary residence on this basis, you must supply the Police Department with only a certified purchase contract, and not a Real Estate Cadaster registration decision.
-In other words, a foreigner does not have to wait for registration on the purchased property.
-A foreigner can go to the Police Department and apply for a temporary residence permit immediately after the certification of the purchase contract with the notary.
+It is useful to know that, when applying for a temporary residence on this basis, you must supply the Ministry of Interior with only a notarized sample of the Real Estate Sale & Purchase Agreement, and not a Real Estate Cadaster’s decision on registering you as an owner.
+In other words, a foreigner does not have to wait for registration of ownership rights formally to be completed in the Real Estate Cadastre.
+A foreigner can go to the Police Department and apply for a temporary residence permit immediately after the notarization of the agreement before the Notary Public.
 Of course, you should submit other requested documents, which significantly speeds up and relaxes the application itself.

 TEMPORARY RESIDENCE PERMIT IN SERBIA BY MARRIAGE